Application Security : Top Threats

 Failure to Restrict URL Access

-Preventing unauthorized URL access requires selecting an approach for requiring proper authentication and proper authorization for each page.
+Preventing unauthorized URL access requires selecting an approach for requiring proper authentication and proper for each page.
 Frequently, such protection is provided by one or more components external to the application code.
 If your application fails to appropriately restrict URL access, security can be compromised through a technique called forced browsing.
 Forced browsing can be a very serious problem if an attacker tries to gather sensitive data through a web browser by requesting specific pages, or data files.

 Hope I was able to explain above top 10 Web Application Threats.
 In fact there may be many more threats, you need to constantly visit Open Web Application Security Project (OWASP) website and various other security forums and follow developers journals to identify risks and mitigate them.